Taxation of international executives

 If the assignee receives, after repatriation, an income which relates to a professional activity performed in Luxembourg (such as cash bonus), this income is taxable in Luxembourg.
 Compulsory wage tax withholding may be considered as final tax depending on the circumstances.
 This should be assessed on a case-by-case basis.

-Do the taxation authorities in Luxembourg adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Luxembourg adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Luxembourg considering the adoption of this interpretation of economic employer in the future?1

 The Luxembourg tax authorities adopt the economic employer approach.
 When determining the economic employer, the Luxembourg tax authorities look at, among other criteria, the integration into the Luxembourg organization.
 Also, for whose risk and benefit the activities are performed play an important role in the determination of economic employer.
 The recharge of salary costs can play a role in this determination, but is not a decisive factor on its own.
 Even without a recharge of salary costs to Luxembourg, the Luxembourg company might be regarded as the economic employer based on other elements.